vload/Tetris/README.md

 - Implement a feature where pressing down accelerates the automatic falling of Tetrominos.
 - Preview of next tetromino
 - Imgui score display
+- On-demand rendering to reduce CPU and GPU usage.

 ## Screenshots